hphelion/documentation/cli.unix.articles.complete.md

 ##For more information## {#articles}

-For more tips and How-tos on using your UNIX CLI for HP Cloud, see [UNIX CLI for HP Cloud: Articles on to use the UNIX CLI for HP Cloud](/cli/unix/articles/).
+For more tips and How-tos on using your UNIX CLI for HP Helion Cloud, see [UNIX CLI for HP Helion Cloud: Articles on to use the UNIX CLI for HP Helion Cloud](/cli/unix/articles/).